CardboardIoT/smart-pinhole-workshop/exercises/make_an_arduino_blink/problem.md

 For this we'll use an `Arduino` and `johnny-five`.

-`johnny-five` is an api for working with Arduino and other rapid prototyping boards.
+`johnny-five` is an API for working with Arduino and other rapid prototyping boards.

 For our Hardware `Hello World` lets blink an LED.